cm-jones/cm-jones/README.md

 Hi!
-My name is Cody and I'm currently working as a software engineer at an augmented reality startup in Chicago.
+My name is Cody.

 Some facts about me: